Why Study Alcohol and Other Drugs (AOD)?

 - Receive ongoing support from your trainers and our Learner Support team

-Hader’s online delivery is flexible but structured, giving you accountability and the personal connection needed for success.
+Hader's online delivery is flexible but structured, giving you the accountability and personal connection that support success.

 Choosing the Right Qualification